dhiraa/miniflow/README.md

 # miniflow
-Miniflow - Neural Network Modeling from Scratch that imitate TensorFlow
+Miniflow - Neural Network Modeling from Scratch that imitate TensorFlow in a way!